gekoke/JustParseThePDF/README.md

 ## 📄 Overview
 This PDF parsing library enables you to read the text from either a PDF which already contains text, or a scanned PDF (no text contained in file) using [Tesseract OCR](https://github.com/tesseract-ocr/tesseract).
 If the text is already present in the PDF file, the read is near-instantaneous.
-The OCR method takes considerably longer (several seconds for a few-page PDF).
+The OCR method takes considerably longer.

 ## Credit
 Thanks to StackOverflow user HamedH.
 The PDF to image conversion portion of this library is a modified version of their code snippet